microsoft/ProbTS/README.md

 ## News :tada:

+:triangular_flag_on_post: **Dec 2024**: ProbTS now supports [GIFT-EVAL](https://github.com/SalesforceAIResearch/gift-eval?tab=readme-ov-file#installation) benchmark datasets!
+Visit [this page](./docs/documentation/Gift_eval.md) for detailed instructions. *Please note that this feature is still in beta version and may contain bugs or inconsistencies.
+We will continue to update and improve it.*

 :triangular_flag_on_post: **Dec 2024**: Added quick guides for benchmarking foundation models.
 Visit [this page](./docs/benchmark/foundation_model/README.md) for detailed instructions.

 :triangular_flag_on_post: **Oct 2024**: ProbTS now includes the ElasTST model!
 Check out the [ElasTST branch](https://github.com/microsoft/ProbTS/tree/elastst) to reproduce all results reported in paper or run `bash scripts/run_elastst.sh` for a quick start.